 Poor Quality Substrate

 The next issue is not just what is left on the surface by way of the glue, but now the ‘reverse’.
-Unfortunately, the choice to use a lot of vinyl’s are due to the poor quality of substrate and, when pulling up the vinyl, MOST people also end up pulling any latex or self-levelling screeds previously used to level out the surface.
+Unfortunately, the choice to use a lot of vinyl is due to the poor quality of the substrate and, when pulling up the vinyl, MOST people also end up pulling any latex or self-levelling screeds previously used to level out the surface.